Observational test for $f(Q)$ gravity with weak gravitational lensing: Weak lensing theory and data

 In this section, we introduce the weak lensing mechanism.
 Weak lensing refers to the shearing of distant galaxy images due to the differential deflection of neighboring light rays.
 This effect results in a small signal, usually causing an ellipticity at a level of around $1\%$.
 Although this distortion is minor compared to the inherent shape of individual galaxies, it can be detected statistically by analyzing the coherence of the lensing shear across the sky \citep{Bartelmann:1999}.
 Therefore, the characteristics of spacetime, affected by the underlying theory of gravity, manifest in the lensing signal, providing a way to test the theory of gravity itself.

 We are interested in exploring the effects on the light traveling from a distant celestial body, as it propagates through a foreground gravitational field on the way, within the framework of $f(Q)$ gravity.
 Based on the fact that photons undergo deflection upon encountering foreground gravitational fields, to identify and understand the differences between $f(Q)$ gravity and GR, a comparative study can be conducted by meticulously calculating the deflection angle, symbolized as $\hat{\alpha}$, within a static spherically symmetric spacetime.
+The deflection angle can be calculated from the geodesic equation under a certain spherically symmetric spacetime.
+The geodesic equation can be written using the corresponding affine connection and disformation tensor forms in non-metric gravity.
+According to the relation between affine connection and Levi-Civitia connection, the geodesic equation can be converted to the form under curvature gravity, which is essentially the same.
+Under modified gravity theories, the spherically symmetric metric solution is different, which results to the modification of the weak lensing formula.

 The effective lensing potential is defined as \citep{Narayan:1996ba}:

 where $D_d$, $D_{ds}$, and $D_s$ denote the angular diameter distances between the observer and the lens, the corresponding distance between the lens and source, and the one between the observer and the source.
 Moreover, the gravitational potential of the lens can be derived from the deflection angle as